Frequently Asked Questions

 You can also apply through the courts for an order of protection or restraining order to keep the respondent from contacting you.
 If the respondent violates a court order, punishments can include arrest and jail time.
 Contact W&L Public Safety, law enforcement, or Project Horizon for assistance in filing for a protective order.
 If you obtain an order of protection, you should provide a copy of the order to the W&L Public Safety and the Title IX Coordinator.

-I have decided to move forward with a Title IX investigation.
-What will happen next?
+I have decided to move forward with a formal complaint.
+How do I file a formal complaint?

-After meeting with you where the Title IX Coordinator will explain the investigative process and next steps, the Title IX Coordinator will send a letter to the respondent notifying the student of the complaint and setting up a meeting.
+The Title IX Coordinator will send a letter to the respondent notifying the student of the complaint, which resolution procedures the complaint falls under, and setting up a meeting.
 The letter provides basic details of the report (your name, the specific policy violation alleged, date of the policy violation, approximate time, location, brief description of the allegations).
 The Title IX Coordinator will then meet with the respondent and advise the student of next steps and the investigative process.

 The Title IX Coordinator will assist you with obtaining advisors so you can meet with the advisors prior to an investigative meeting.

-The investigators will then commence an investigation by conducting separate interveiws with each of the parties and collecting additional information by interviewing witnesses and collecting documents and other available and relevant evidence.
+The investigators will then commence an investigation by conducting separate interviews with each of the parties and collecting additional information by interviewing witnesses and collecting documents and other available and relevant evidence.

 Who determines the outcome of the investigation and hearing process?